b-lukaszuk/BS_wJ_eng/contents/progress_bar.md

 end
 ```

-Although not strictly required in Julia, the `main` function is by convention a
+Although not strictly required in Julia the `main` function is by convention a
-starting point of any (big or small) program (in other programming
+starting point of any (big or small) program (in many programming
 languages).
 Whereas the `if abspath` part makes sure that our `main` function is
 run only if the program was called directly from the terminal, i.e.